Jeremy Orosco knows how to overcome a challenge.

 It wasn’t until she found a job with the county of Orange that Krystle and her son finally started to settle down.
 They decided to stay put in southern Orange County during Orosco’s teen years, enabling Orosco to graduate from Laguna Hills High School in 1998.

-Over the next decade or so, Orosco, now 33, worked full time.
+Over the next decade or so, Orosco worked full time.
 He had little interest in continuing his education.
 Jobs included being a supervisor in the video department at a Best Buy in Mission Viejo, helping Panasonic open a retail store in Costa Mesa, and doing a variety of duties for a mortgage company in San Clemente.

 “I was seeing a girl at the time and we were thinking about moving to Oceanside,” Orosco said.
 “I thought I might want to go back to school and I saw MiraCosta College was there, so I checked it out and ended up enrolling.
 Up until that point, life was just sort of happening.”